 The fitness tracker craze doesn’t show any signs of slowing down.
 Here are a few tips on how to get the most out of your wrist-worn trackers.

 It isn’t just your imagination — wrist-worn fitness trackers are more popular than ever.

 According to Nielsen, the wearables market is expected to hit the $4 billion mark in the next three years.
 One out of six consumers already use wearable tech trackers, and about 57 percent of fitness band buyers said the ability to self-monitor was a major factor in their purchase, along with concern for their health.

 Here are some helpful tips if you have any of these new shiny tech toys on your wrist or if you plan to be a proud owner of one in the near future.

 1. Wear it on the right spot

-It’s important to get accurate heart-rate ratings.
+It’s important to get accurate heart rate ratings while exercising.
 That’s why you need to make sure your tracker is in the right place on your wrist.